CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 In general, data transfer between the teleworking computer and the institution must meet the following security requirements:

-* ** Securing the confidentiality of the transmitted data: ** A sufficiently secure encryption must ensure that even if attackers intercept the communication between the telework computer and the institution's computer, no conclusions can be drawn about the contents of the data.
+* ** Securing the confidentiality of the transmitted data: ** A sufficiently secure encryption must ensure that even if attackers intercept the communication between the teleworking computer and the computer of the institution, no conclusions can be drawn about the contents of the data.
 In order to ensure the confidentiality of the transmitted data, in addition to a suitable encryption method, an adapted key management with periodic key change is also required.
 * ** Ensuring the integrity of transmitted data: ** The transmission protocols used must detect and correct a random change in transmitted data.
-To be able to detect deliberate manipulations during data transmission, the data should be signed and / or encrypted.
+To be able to detect intentional manipulations during data transmission, the data should be signed and / or encrypted.
-* ** Ensuring the availability of data transmission: ** If teleworking delays are difficult to tolerate, a redundant public communications network should be selected as the transmission path so that failure of individual links does not mean total communication failure.
+* ** Ensuring the availability of data transmission: ** If time delays in teleworking are difficult to tolerate, a redundant public communication network should be selected as the transmission path so that failure of individual links does not mean total communication failure.
 On a redundant network connection to the teleworking computer and the interface of the institution may be waived if necessary.
-* ** Ensuring the authenticity of the data: ** When transferring data between the teleworking computer and the institution, it must be ensured that the communication takes place between the right participants.
+* ** Ensuring the authenticity of the data: ** When transferring data between the teleworking computer and the institution, it must be ensured that communication takes place between the right participants.
 This means to ensure that data with sender telework computer actually come from there.
-Likewise, the origin of institutional data must be undoubtedly traceable back to the institution.
+Similarly, the origin of institutional data must be undoubtedly traceable back to the institution.
 * ** Ensuring the traceability of data transmission: ** Logging functions can be used to make communication comprehensible.
 * ** Ensuring data reception: ** If it is important for teleworking that data has been received correctly, acknowledgment mechanisms can be used to determine whether the recipient has received the data correctly.
 #### OPS.1.2.4.M4 Data Protection in Teleworking [Teleworker, IT Operations]
 In teleworking, data can be processed on different IT systems and in different places.
-For example, processing may take place on servers and clients in the institution, but also on telework clients.
+For example, the processing can take place on servers and clients in the institution, but also on telework clients.
 To ensure the availability of data, they must be backed up regularly.

 A backup of all relevant data at the teleworkstation must generally take place and comply with the general rules for data backup of the institution.
 The institution's data protection concept must also include teleworking.
 In general, the following methods for data backup at the teleworkstation are available: